Frequently Asked Questions

 14) Why do we register for selectives so early?

-Selective registration occurs in September, which is two months before selectives are instructed.
-The two months in between registration and instruction permits the instructors to finalize their selective budgets and acquire the appropriate textbooks and/or supplies for the selective.
+Selective registration occurs early so that instructors can commit to their schedules, finalize their selective budgets and acquire the appropriate textbooks and/or supplies for the selective.

 15) Do the selectives have course descriptions?